iafisher/scam/README-BUILTINS.md

 Write the string representation of the object to the given port.

-    (input)
+    (readline port)

-Read a line from stdin.
+Read a line from the given port.
 The resulting string will include a newline at the end.
+If `readline` is called with no arguments, then a line is read from `stdin`.

     (print obj)

 Write the string representation of the object to stdout.

+    (println obj)

+Same as `print`, except a terminating newline is also printed.

     (open name mode)